The beef rib primal cut is where we get some of the most tender, flavorful and generally desirable steaks and roasts.

 The main muscle in the beef rib is the longissimus dorsi, or rib eye muscle, which is situated high up on the back of the animal, where it doesn't get much exercise, so it yields some of the tenderest meat.
 It can develop excellent marbling, which imparts moisture and flavor to the meat.

-In fact, the degree of marbling visible in the rib eye muscle specifically is one of the most important factors in grading beef.
+The degree of marbling visible in the ribeye muscle specifically is one of the most important factors in grading beef.
 More marbling means a higher grade.

 Beef Rib Primal: 7 Ribs

 The beef rib primal comes from the beef forequarter, where it's separated from the beef chuck between the 5th and 6th ribs, and from the loin between the 12th and 13th ribs.
 Thus the rib primal consists of the 6th through the 12th ribs (7 ribs in all).

 The rib primal is separated from the beef plate primal by sawing across the ribs a few inches down from the pointy end of the ribeye muscle.

 How far down depends on a lot of things.
 Technically a full beef rib primal will have ribs that are up to 10 inches long toward the chuck end, and six inches long at the loin end.